 Places like State Farm and DJI offer their own drone insurance plans that can really give you a safe feeling when flying so if this particular situation happens or something else goes wrong, you’ve got another chance to fly again.

-They try to fly on a boar or land on it, and if it’s in the sea, guess what?
+4) They try to fly on a boat or land on it, and if it’s in the sea, guess what?
 Waves will crash and probably get your drone wet.

 Really the only time it’s not the pilot’s fault is if the model they are using is poor (that makes it tough to pilot or control) or there’s some technical bug that occurs during flight, which is rare for good models.